grayson-county-va-police-department

 Nikea Cornett – Part-time civil clerk/dispatcher

-Sergeant Jordan Johnson – School Resource Officer assigned to Grayson County High School, General Instructor
+Sergeant David Johnson (has since resigned) – School Resource Officer assigned to Grayson County High School

-Sergeant Rhonda Halsey – Part-time School Resource Officer assigned to Grayson Highlands School, General Instructor
+Deputy James Russell – School Resource Officer assigned to Grayson Highlands School

-Deputy Bobby Jones – Part-time School Resource Officer assigned to Fries School, D.A.R.E. instructor, Emergency Medical Technician and Hunter Safety instructor.
+Deputy Bobby Jones – Part-time School Resource Officer assigned to Fairview Elementary School, D.A.R.E. instructor, Emergency Medical Technician and Hunter Safety instructor.

 Deputy Brandon Phillips Reserve Officer